-Mr. Lamell has conducted the Los Angeles Philharmonic’s In-School Youth Concerts, the Los Angeles County High School for the Arts Orchestra, the Los Angeles Doctors’ Symphony and the La Sierra College Orchestra.
+Mr. Lamell conducted the Los Angeles Philharmonic’s In-School Youth Concerts, the Los Angeles County High School for the Arts Orchestra, the Los Angeles Doctors’ Symphony and the La Sierra College Orchestra.
 On the LA Phil’s 2012 tour to Venezuela, he coached two of the youth orchestras of El Sistema and gave a conducting master class (in Spanish).
-He continues to provide coaching and conducting support to local schools and youth orchestras through the LA Phil’s School Partnership Program.
+He provided coaching and conducting support to local schools and youth orchestras through the LA Phil’s School Partnership Program.

 In 2000, Mr. Lamell traveled to Kiev to conduct recordings with the National Symphony of Ukraine.
 The extensive recordings include six concertos with celebrated American violinist, Eugene Fodor, flute concertos with American Flautist Judith von Hopf, and Tchaikovsky’s Symphonies number 5 and 6.

-Now in his eighth season with the Santa Monica Symphony, Lamell has breathed new life into the 74-year-old orchestra.
-Maestro Lamell is committed to broadening the repertoire of the Symphony, presenting works both well-known and unsung, classical and popular.
-His programming for the Symphony has included the 2018 American premiere of YouTube sensation Roman Kim’s Violin Concerto and the 2016 Southern California premiere of Waterless Music: A Drought Symphony by American composer Benjamin Boone.
-Maestro Lamell has been embraced by audiences both young and old and the Symphony under his baton continues to grow, develop and dazzle.
+Lamell took the helm of the Santa Monica Symphony in the fall of 2012 and brought a new and exciting energy to the historic orchestra.
+Maestro Lamell broadened the repertoire of the Symphony, and presented works both well-known and unsung, classical and popular.
+His programming for the Symphony included the 2018 American premiere of YouTube sensation Roman Kim’s Violin Concerto and the 2016 Southern California premiere of Waterless Music: A Drought Symphony by American composer Benjamin Boone.
+Maestro Lamell was embraced by audiences both young and old and will be sorely missed.

 If you would like to make a donation in Guido’s honor, you can donate to one of the organizations to which he devoted his life and talents:

 Santa Monica Arts Parents Association, in support of SMMUSD Music Programs